Practical Tips for the Long-Distance Caregiver

 • If a walker or wheelchair is needed, should the house be modified?

 • Is there food in the fridge?
-Is any of it spoiled?
+Is any of it spoiled or expired?
 Are there staple foods in the cabinets?

 • Are bills being paid?
 Is mail piling up?